jamargoochIT/azure-setup/README.md

 Here, we’re going to setup the Domain Controller.
 Here are the necessary fields we need to fill out:<br>

-- Resource Group – make sure this is the same resource group we created.
+- Resource Group – Make sure this is the same resource group we created.
 - Virtual Machine Name – You can name it whatever you want but we’ll use DC-1.
 - Region – Make sure it’s the same as what we selected for our resource group and virtual network.
 - Image – We’ll want to select Windows Server 2022 Datacenter: Azure Edition – x64 Gen2